Major League Baseball on ESPN Radio

 Major League Baseball on ESPN Radio is the brand name for exclusive play-by-play broadcast presentation of Major League Baseball on ESPN Radio.
-The coverage has most recently been presented by Indeed, along with AutoZone for the postseason; previous presenting sponsors included Wendy's, Barbasol, Nesquik, DraftKings, Xerox, AutoZone, Excedrin, United States Postal Service and Mercedes-Benz.
+The coverage had most recently been presented by Indeed along with AutoZone for the postseason; previous presenting sponsors included Wendy's, Barbasol, Nesquik, DraftKings, Xerox, AutoZone, Excedrin, United States Postal Service and Mercedes-Benz.

 History

 In 1997, ESPN Radio outbid CBS Radio to become the exclusive national radio broadcaster of Major League Baseball beginning the following year.
 CBS Radio had been the national radio broadcaster since 1976.

 The agreement lasted seven years through 2004 and gave ESPN Radio the rights to broadcast numerous games including Sunday Night Baseball, Saturday Game of the Week, Opening Day and holiday games, September weekday pennant race games, the All-Star Game and Home Run Derby, and all of the playoffs, including the World Series.

 In 2004, ESPN Radio extended the deal with a five-year, $55 million dollar contract extension through the 2010 season.

 The agreement also added a weekly program devoted to baseball, which became The Baseball Show from 3 p.m.
 ET to 7 pm.
 ET on Sundays during the regular season.
 The program was hosted by John Seibel and Steve Phillips.